 Assembling the cake:

 Level the top of the cake.
-Soak it in the simple syrup.
+Spray the cake with syrup or spoon the syrup on the cake until it is moist, but it should bot fall apart.
 The cake should feel very moist.
 Place the cake inside the spring form pan that it was baked in.

 Keep the strawberry slices along the sides of the pan.
 Spoon the chocolate mousse over the cake and spread it to form an even layer.
 Cover the pan with a saran wrap and refrigerate while you make the strawberry mousse.